gitsetgopack/MoneyManagerV2/README.md

 - **Modular Configuration**: Simplify setup with a sample_config.py file that supports environment variables for secure, customizable settings like database URIs, API ports, and bot tokens—just rename and update, or export values directly from your environment!
 - **Stable Release(master) Branch**: We have Pre-commit running as github workflows which allows only the tested, formatted, linted, checked, code to push to the release branches
-- **Comprehensive Test Suite**: With over 150 testcases in unit test suite, developer can easily extend and follow Test Driven Developement.
+- **Comprehensive Test Suite**: With over 150 testcases in unit test suite, developer can easily extend and follow Test Driven Development.
 - **>95% Code coverage**: Well, almost all the lines of the code is covered in the unit test suite.
 Extend without worrying about what'll break the current functionality.

 ## 📈 Usage